 But as Shoo ingratiates herself to the older woman, she starts to think there may be more to her weirdness than paranoid delusions.
 No points for guessing that there is, indeed, a supernatural menace trying to wend its way into the house from without (and within, through the heavily warded cellar door).

-Fréwaka is one of those movies that does what it does well, but not in a way I personally find particularly engaging or memorable.
-Writer/director Aislinn Clarke and her crew do very well with a shoestring budget - I have to respect a movie whose 'monsters' include guys in suits and Friday-the-13th-part-one-style sack-cloth masks... and succeeds in making them menacing without any violence.
+Fréwaka does what it does well.
+Writer/director Aislinn Clarke and her crew do wonders with a shoestring budget - I have to respect a movie that has 'monsters' that include guys in suits and Friday-the-13th-part-one-style sack-cloth masks... and succeeds in making them menacing without any violence.
 The filmmaking is often beautiful, with some pretty striking use of colour, and always atmospheric (cinematographer: Narayan Van Maele); A jarring soundtrack by Die Hexen helps immensely.

-The story flows well, has suitably nasty reveals, its plot hinges between pagan and Irish Catholic abuse, and it incorporates a lot of cultural and supernatural specifics, along with some cool ideas (like certain thresholds like marriage, birth and death acting as vectors through which the uncanny can seep in; Shoo qualifies for all three).
+The story flows well, has suitably nasty reveals.
+Its plot, much like Clarke's previous (and better, in my opinion) movie The Devil's Doorway, hinges between Irish Catholic abuse and more pagan concerns, and it incorporates a lot of cultural and supernatural specifics, along with some cool ideas.
+My favorite being that certain thresholds like marriage, birth and death acting as vectors through which the uncanny can seep in...
+Shoo, unfortunately, qualifies for all three).
 This is all good stuff.

 No comments: